-NHS-funded nursing care payments can sometimes affect eligibility for disability benefits such as AA, DLA or PIP, if you are self-funding.
+NHS-funded nursing care payments do not affect eligibility for AA or DLA, if you are self-funding.
+However, it may affect your PIP award, and you may need to seek further advice if in this situation.

 14.3 Review of NHS-funded nursing care needs